bruceravel/demeter/documentation/Artemis/forward.rst

 Forward
 =======

-:demeter:`artemis` is:
+.. admonition:: :demeter:`artemis` is

+   - a graphical interface for EXAFS data analysis
-- a graphical front-end for :demeter:`feff` and :demeter:`ifeffit` (or
+   - a front-end for :demeter:`feff` and :demeter:`ifeffit` (or
      :demeter:`larch`) built using :demeter:`demeter`
    - a tool which makes easy analysis problems easy and hard analysis problem possible
    - in use by hundreds of scientists world-wide

 .. todo::